Jatin-Ya/college-library-project/README.md

 * Adding a new student
 * Deleting a student
 * Updating a student's details
+* Issue a book to a selected student
+* Return a issued book by a student
 * Get the details of books issued to every student
 * Search student via search bar